MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/resource-management/define-skills-proficiencies.md

 ms.assetid:
 ms.search.region: Global
 ms.search.industry: Service industries
-ms.author: suvaidya
+ms.author: ruhercul
 ms.dyn365.ops.version:
 ms.search.validFrom: 2020-10-01
 ---

 # Define skills and proficiencies

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Skills are resource characteristics that are shared between Dynamics 365 Project operations and if present, Dynamics 365 Field Service.
+Skills are resource characteristics that are shared between Dynamics 365 Project Operations and if present, Dynamics 365 Field Service.

-- To maintain the repository of skills in Project Service Automation, go to **Resources** \> **Resource Skills**.
+- To maintain the repository of skills in Project Operations, go to **Resources** \> **Resource Skills**.

 ## Use proficiency models to rate resources